mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 Now when you run commands with `--remote=gitlab`, your username and password are automatically included in the requests.

-Alternatively, you can explicitly include your credentials in any given command.
+Alternately, you can explicitly include your credentials in any given command.
 For example:

 ```shell
 CONAN_LOGIN_USERNAME=<gitlab_username or deploy_token_username> CONAN_PASSWORD=<personal_access_token or deploy_token> conan upload Hello/0.1@mycompany/beta --all --remote=gitlab